 A Lifetime of Giving Kids a Chance

-(Photo: Former Olympians Jake McCoy (left) and Ron Naslund talk at a recent Parkers reunion)
+(Photo: Former Olympians Jake McCoy (left) and Ron Naslund talk at the 2019 Parkers reunion)

 Minnesota Hockey Magazine is proud to announce that its Marv Jorde Memorial Lifetime Achievement Award will be given to Jake McCoy at the Dec 22nd Parker’s Reunion event at Tom Reid’s Hockey City Pub.
 Jake is well known in the hockey community as a player and longtime coach in Minneapolis and Richfield High School.
 Festivities begin at noon and is open to all senior hockey players and friends at no cost.
 Join us!